 In January 2002, the 4th Fighter Wing arrived in Kuwait in support of OPERATIONS SOUTHERN WATCH and ENDURING FREEDOM, flying missions over Iraq and Afghanistan.
 On March 1, 2002, OPERATION ANACONDA was launched, and the wing's mission was to provide close air support into Afghanistan.
 OPERATION ANACONDA ended March 21, 2002 with the 4th Fighter Wing's greatest highlight being their performance at Roberts Ridge.
 Members of the 335th Fighter Squadron successfully suppressed enemy fire from al-Qaida troops, as Army and Air Force personnel retrieved stranded and fallen comrades.

-On September 1, 2002, the Fourth transitioned into its final on-call AEW.
-Though the 4th Fighter Wing will continue as a lead wing when deployed, it will now assimilate into the more predictable 90-day 10 AEF schedule, as opposed to waiting for the call from higher headquarter.
+On Sept.
+1, 2002, the wing transitioned into its final on-call Air Expeditionary Wing.
+Though the 4th Fighter Wing will continue as a lead wing when deployed, it will now assimilate into the more predictable 90-day, 10 AEF schedule, as opposed to waiting for the call from higher headquarters.

-In January and February 2003, in response to the threat of Iraq's ability to produce weapons of mass destruction (WMD) and their elusiveness with United Nation weapon inspectors, the 4th Fighter Wing joined other operational units in Southeast Asia.
-Two F-15E fighter squadrons deployed to Southwest Asia in support of OSW, which would later transition into support for OPERATION IRAQI FREEDOM.
+In January and February 2003, in response to the threat of Iraq's ability to produce weapons of mass destruction and their elusiveness with United Nation weapon inspectors, the 4th Fighter Wing joined other operational units in Southeast Asia.
+Two F-15E fighter squadrons deployed to Southwest Asia in support of Operation SOUTHERN WATCH, which would later transition into support for Operation IRAQI FREEDOM.
+As part of the 379th Air Expeditionary Wing, members of the 4th Fighter Wing flew over 3,500 missions, dropping more than 3 million pounds of ordnance.
 On April 18, 2003, members of the 4th Fighter Wing returned heroically to Seymour Johnson AFB after contributing to the resounding U.S.-led collation victory over Iraq.